jakehsiao/synthetic-beef/learning_log.md

 So next, I will change my goal from contributing open source projects to performing well in a hackathon.

 ## Chapter 2: Start with Hackathon
-The hackerathon is called [leading]().
+The hackerathon is called [Regional Enterprise](https://www.facebook.com/events/497644391398552/).
 The theme this time is **raising awareness**.
 Develop an application that mention people something important that they were not aware of before.

 The theme is quite challenging.
 After I took part in as an individual, I was assigned to a team with 2 strangers.